Sunday Sept 19th, 2021, 0900-1915

 The trail went back into the hills, winding through boulders and rocks.
 Here there were heaps of backpackers, including a few scout groups.
 One guy warned me about all the rocks coming up.
 Little did he know, this was my tenth day walking through PA, 230 miles total… I’d seen some rocks already.
 The nice thing about the rocks in southern PA is they often have space in between that’s covered in duff.
 So if the feet can be landed just right, and one has smallish feet, the substrate is enjoyably soft.
 There’s still some punishment to the feet when the rocks are inevitable.
 It’s a bit of a balance.

 The trail went up and down a lot through the afternoon, but most inclines were well graded.
 The hills seemed a bit more like mountains, with a few view points along the way.
 I stopped for lunch at Old Forge park where there was a water spigot and picnic tables.
 More importantly, there were no BBQs to torture my senses.
 Late in the afternoon, I stopped to dip in a stream where the minnows took nips at the dead skin on my feet.
-I let them go to work for a bit and soon had over 20.
-People pay money for this novelty pedicure in the cities, but out here the fish work for free.
+I let them go to work for a bit and soon had over 20 giving me a pedicure.
+People pay money for this novelty in the cities, but out here, the fish work for free.

 I came to the PenMar border and park right around 5 pm, just in time to catch a food truck and a band wrapping things up.
 I got 2 hotdogs, a pulled pork sandwich, and a Mt Dew for $11 and sat down to enjoy the view west to the valley and a far ridgeline.
-I had been planning to make my dinner in this park but this was even better.
+I’d been planning to make my dinner in this park but this was even better.
 Stellar was going to order pizza but instead had a bunch of sandwiches.
 Oh, and in case the name PenMar doesn’t ring a bell, it’s the Pennsylvania and Maryland border.
 It’s also the Mason Dixon line…I was officially in the south.